April 3, 2017 | by Dory Benford

 National Cancer Institute: When Your Parent Has Cancer: A guide for teens - This guide is for young people who have a parent with cancer.

-Cancercare.org: Helping Children When a Family Member Has Cancer - leading national organization providing free, professional support services and information to help people manage the emotional, practical and financial challenges of cancer.
+Cancercare.org: Helping Children When a Family Member Has Cancer - This leading national organization provies free, professional support services and information to help people manage the emotional, practical and financial challenges of cancer.

 American Cancer Society: Helping Children When a Family Member Has Cancer - This series of guides offers extensive information on helping children understand and deal with cancer in another family member.